 From buzzer to tambourine, something which is going to cut through conversation and save your voice is useful.
 It’s worth thinking of something both portable and unusual.
 A bell or whistle is also used by some of our teachers.

-Useful for “filler activities” or the last 10 minutes of a lesson, a set of slides with paper-free activities can prove to be a life-savers for our teachers.
-Activities which could be used in different key stages and for different classes are sure be used time and again.
+Useful for “filler activities” or the last 10 minutes of a lesson, a set of slides with paper-free activities can prove to be a life-saver for our teachers.
+Activities which could be used in different key stages and for different classes are sure to be used time and again.

 Lots of our schools cater wonderfully for supply teachers.
 Some don’t.
 A travel mug and your preferred hot beverage is a good idea.
 Going as far as milk (powdered or UHT) might seem extreme, but not all schools will have enough throughout the day.

 Kitchen timers are inexpensive, portable and lightweight.
 You can set them to run for a lesson, to keep an eye on your pace and for when break might be.
 Or, set them for an activity to help keep kids on task.

 A couple of our teachers use these.
 They’re excellent as either a reward (consider putting your own surname on it) or in books if you’re marking.
 It looks fantastic to permanent staff and students when any marking by a supply teacher can be quickly identified.